grab/engineering-blog/_posts/2020-02-25-returning-storage-space-back-to-our-users.md

   <figcaption align="middle"><i>Ratio of uninstalls on active devices with less than 1GB</i></figcaption>
 </figure></div>

-## Instrumentation to know where we stand
+## Instrumentation to Know Where We Stand

 First things first, we needed to know how much space the Grab App occupies on user device.
 So we started using our personal devices.
 We can find this information by opening the phone settings and selecting Grab App.